PRATHAM1ST/Fyle-internship-selection-project/README.md

 This project is located in the `Fyle` directory of the workspace.

+## Running the Project

+To run this project, you'll need to have a modern web browser installed on your computer.
+Here are the steps to run the project:

+1. Clone the repository to your local machine using `git clone <repository-url>`.
+2. Navigate to the `Fyle` directory in the cloned repository.
+3. Open the `index.html` file in your web browser.

+The web page should now be displayed in your browser, and you can interact with it as intended.

+## Executing the JavaScript Code

+The JavaScript code in `script.js` is executed automatically when the `index.html` file is loaded in the browser.
+Any functions that are called on page load will be executed immediately.
+Other functions, such as event handlers, will be executed when the corresponding events occur.

 ## Project Structure

 The project has the following structure: